AdKats/AdKats/README.md

     </li>
     <li>
         <b>Enable AdKats.</b>
         AdKats will confirm all dependencies and show confirmation in the console.
-If it gives your server an ID then all is well.
+        If startup completes and provides notification it is running, then all is well.
         AdKats will automatically update itself with new patches and releases.
         Enjoy your new admin tool!
     </li>
 </ol>
 <p>